-BBC Two has announced a full series of Alma's Not Normal following a hit pilot episode.
+Alma’s Not Normal is on its way to BBC Two following a hit pilot episode.

 Created, written by, starring and executive produced by Sophie Willan, inaugural winner of the BBC’s Caroline Aherne Bursary Award in 2018, Alma’s Not Normal centres on Boltonian wild-child, Alma Nuthall and her family of eccentric, unruly women.

-The BBC said of the show: "[The show] follows Alma as she tries to get her life back on track following a recent break-up.
+The BBC sayof the show: “[The show] follows Alma as she tries to get her life back on track following a recent break-up.
 But with no job, no qualifications and a rebellious streak a mile wide, it’s not going to be easy.

 “Meanwhile her mum, who is battling a heroin addiction, has been sectioned for arson and her vampish Grandma Joan wants nothing to do with it.